oneturkmen/ultimate-blog/README.md

 ## Running with Docker

-In the project root folder, where the file `docker-compose.yml` is located, and run the following command:
+In the project root folder, where the file `docker-compose.yml` is located, run the following command:

 ```bash
 docker-compose up